How to cut the cord

 What gear do you need to watch TV without cable or satellite?

 In this article: I'll tell you what gear you need to cut the cord, and cover topics that include:

 Our Product Advisors hear it from customers all the time: “My cable bill is outrageous — what gear do I need to cut the cord?”
-And now that everyone is hunkered down and stuck at home, we all need something to watch and pass the time.
+And since we're hunkered down and stuck at home more often, we all need something to watch and pass the time.